 Traveling more is a wholesome resolution that every member of the family is sure to enjoy.
 The trips don’t have to be extravagant, break-the-bank treks.
 Think camping, road trips and visiting friends and family in nearby cities or states.

 Make a chat pact

-If you're not used to simply chatting with your kids, creating a resolution to communicate more (outside of the necessities of the day-to-day) may seem a little silly at first.
+If you’re not used to simply chatting with your kids, creating a resolution to communicate more (outside of the necessities of the day-to-day) may seem a little silly at first.
 However, the more you start enjoying casual conversation with your family as a whole, the easier it will become.
-Plus, it will bring you closer to your children so it will be easier to have those tough conversations that are oh-so-necessary throughout the awkward teen years.
-If your kids seem reluctant to open up at first, simply make the first move by telling them about your day or a special memory that you have of when you were their ages.
+Plus, it will bring you closer to your children so that it will be easier to have those tough conversations that are oh-so-necessary throughout the awkward teen years.
+If your kids seem reluctant to open up at first, make the first move by telling them about your day or a special memory that you have from when you were their age.

 Laugh more, argue less